ZiqiYuanAngela/MancalaProj/README.md

 # MancalaProj

-Modeling a interative Mancala game with GUI components
+Modeling an interative Mancala game with GUI components

+Using ActionListeners to take user actions to mutate game data

-Using ActionListener, and follow basic Mancala rules
+Follow basic Mancala rules